Tuwaiq-jed-kot2/week3_day4_GeoQuiz/README.md

-# week3_day3_GeoQuiz(OnSaveInstanceState,viewModel)
+# week3_day4_GeoQuiz
-Part1:
-Use the onSaveInstanceState to save the current question.
-Part2:
-Use the view model to show the name of the instructor that wrote the question (hint add text view).
+Use Intent to send also the question's text and show question's text with the questions answer on the CheatActivity